Review · Other Supplements

 Skip if

-You have severe alcohol dependence—this is not a substitute for medical detox or professional care
+You have severe alcohol dependence—this is not a substitute for medical detox or professional treatment

 Evidence file